AliMo06/encryption-tool/README.md

 # encryption-tool
-A tool to encrypt files securely
+A tool to encrypt and decrypt files securely